S1-MMAlign: A Large-Scale, Multi-Disciplinary Dataset for Scientific Figure-Text Understanding: Abstract

 \section{Abstract}

 Multimodal learning has revolutionized general domain tasks, yet its application in scientific discovery is hindered by the profound semantic gap between complex scientific imagery and sparse textual descriptions.
-We present \textbf{S1-MMAlign}, a large-scale, multi-disciplinary multimodal dataset comprising over \textbf{15.5 million} high-quality image-text pairs derived from 2.5 million open-access scientific papers.
+We present S1-MMAlign, a large-scale, multi-disciplinary multimodal dataset comprising over 15.5 million high-quality image-text pairs derived from 2.5 million open-access scientific papers.
 Spanning disciplines from physics and biology to engineering, the dataset captures diverse visual modalities including experimental setups, heatmaps, and microscopic imagery.
-To address the pervasive issue of weak alignment in raw scientific captions, we introduce an AI-ready semantic enhancement pipeline that utilizes the Qwen-VL multimodal large model series to recaption images by synthesizing context from paper abstracts and citation contexts.
-Technical validation demonstrates that this enhancement significantly improves data quality: SciBERT-based pseudo-perplexity metrics show reduced semantic ambiguity, while CLIP scores indicate an \textbf{18.21\%} improvement in image-text alignment.
-S1-MMAlign provides a foundational resource for advancing scientific reasoning and cross-modal understanding in the era of AI for Science.The dataset is publicly available at \url{https://huggingface.co/datasets/ScienceOne-AI/S1-MMAlign}.
+To address the pervasive issue of weak alignment in raw scientific captions, we introduce an AI-ready semantic enhancement pipeline that leverages advanced multimodal large language models to recaption images, by synthesizing comprehensive context from paper abstracts and the citation contexts of corresponding figures.
+Technical validation confirms that our enhancement pipeline markedly improves data quality via reduced SciBERT pseudo-perplexity and enhanced CLIP image-text alignment, while also significantly boosting multimodal large language models’ performance in zero-shot scientific captioning, multi-domain scientific reasoning, and visual instruction tuning.
+S1-MMAlign provides a pivotal foundational resource for cross-modal scientific understanding in the AI for Science era, supporting the development of scientific foundation models and a wide range of downstream scientific intelligence applications.